- Discover the old town of Split where a walk through UNESCO’s Diocletian’s palace takes you back to Roman times.

 - Paddle around the archipelago of Pakleni islands with our superb PRIJON sit-in sea kayaks.
 Explore the numerous coves with secluded white-pebble beaches and the fragrant scent of Aleppo pines.

-- Other departures on request from April to October.
+- From April to October.

 · 6 lunches (picnic or traditional restaurant)

 · 2 days sea-kayaking